-- If you are considering adopting a disabled child, how would you promote a positive sense of identity for them? - How would you feel if your adopted child disclosed that they were gay or lesbian?
+- How would you help a child deal with racism or discrimination of any kind? - If you are considering adopting a disabled child, how would you promote a positive sense of identity for them? - How would you feel if your adopted child disclosed that they were gay or lesbian?
 Is there anyone in your family or support network who might find this difficult?
 How would you deal with this? - Do you understand that children may come from backgrounds where their own families held and expressed discriminatory views and they may have absorbed some or all of these attitudes and values?
 How would you deal with this?
 How could you help a child develop a positive view of the UK as a multiracial/multicultural society?